Tiny-house movement: Precursors of tiny homes

-Shotgun shacks were small, single-story buildings in use among urban Americans from the late 19th century through the Great Depression.
-Although few such houses contained more than two bedrooms, they provided accommodation for the blue-collar families in Southern U.S. cities like New Orleans.
+Henry David Thoreau and his 1854 book Walden are often quoted as an early inspiration for the tiny-house movement.
+From the late 19th century through the Great Depression, shotgun shacks were small, single-story buildings in use among Americans in cities.
+Although few such houses contained more than two bedrooms, they provided accommodation for blue-collar families in southern U.S. cities like New Orleans.

-The average size of newly constructed homes in the United States grew from 1780 sqft in 1978 to 2479 sqft in 2007, and further still to 2662 sqft in 2013.

-Henry David Thoreau and his book Walden are often quoted as an early inspiration for the tiny-house movement.
 The modern movement is considered to have started in the 1970s, with artists, such as Allan Wexler, investigating the idea of contemporary compact living.
 Early pioneers include Lloyd Kahn, author of Shelter (1973), and Lester R. Walker, author of Tiny Houses (1987).
 Sarah Susanka started the "counter-movement" for smaller houses, something she details in her book The Not So Big House (1997).

+In 1999, Jay Shafer built the first modern tiny home — a 90-square-foot mobile tiny home — and founded the Tumbleweed Tiny House Company In 2002, Shafer, Greg Johnson, Shay Salomon, and Nigel Valdez founded the Small House Society, which advocates for the tiny house movement.
+Salomon and Valdez also published a guide to the modern tiny-house movement, Little House on a Small Planet, in 2006, and Johnson published his memoir about living in a tiny house, Put Your Life on a Diet, in 2008.